Dmitriy-Frostoff/rsschool-cv/cv.md

 - fix the discrepancies with TOR found by another students over the cross - check review of my Builds;
 - learning the modern stack of technologies and methodologies of Frontend Development ([course program](https://github.com/rolling-scopes-school/tasks/blob/master/roadmap.md));

-- basic understanding of application architectures: MVC, MVP, MVVM, Modular Architecture, Atomic design, Feature sliced design;
+- basic understanding of application architectures: MVC, MVP, MVVM, Modular Architecture, Atomic design, Feature-Sliced Design;
 - learning the Software Development Lifecycle (SDLC), facing with the basics of Agile (Scrum, Kanban) and Waterfall software development methodologies;
 - in-depth learning of modern vanilla JavaScript, TypeScript and the programming in principle;
 - a self - rely searching for solutions of emerging technical problems and up-to-date technical information to complete the tasks;